Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Key points of regional analysis

 Seoul’s Gangnam District is home to a large number of Dermatology and plastic surgery clinics.
-Coupled with the convenient transportation links between Incheon Airport and Seoul, as well as the shopping areas in Myeongdong and Gangnam, this region has formed an integrated service chain of “airport – shopping – medical aesthetics”.
-Busan and Jeju emerged as the two standout areas outside the capital region, with growth rates of 151.5% and 114.7%, respectively.
-Busan benefited significantly from the close proximity of its location to western Japan (Fukuoka, Osaka), attracting many tourists from these areas; Jeju, on the other hand, drew Chinese visitors thanks to its visa-free policy and its resort atmosphere.
-Although their contribution was relatively small, Gyeonggi (2.7%) and Incheon (1.3%) also played a role in supporting the overall development of the region outside the capital area.
+Coupled with the convenient transportation links between Incheon Airport and Seoul, as well as the vibrant shopping areas in Myeongdong and Gangnam, this region has formed an integrated service chain that combines “airport access, shopping, and medical aesthetics.”
+Busan and Jeju have emerged as the two standout areas outside the capital region, with growth rates of 151.5% and 114.7%, respectively.
+Busan has primarily benefited from the close proximity of its location to western Japan (Fukuoka, Osaka), attracting many visitors from these areas; Jeju, on the other hand, has leveraged its visa-free policy and resort atmosphere to attract Chinese tourists.
+Although their contribution is relatively small, Gyeonggi (2.7%) and Incheon (1.3%) also play a role in supporting the regional development outside the capital area.

 VI.
-Economic Impact: Medical treatment and associated expenses amount to 12.5 trillion won, generating an additional impact of 22.8 trillion won.
+Economic Impact: Medical treatment and related expenses amount to 12.5 trillion won, generating an additional impact of 22.8 trillion won.

-According to estimates by the Korea Institute of Industrial Economics, the total medical tourism expenditure of foreign patients and their accompanying persons in South Korea amounted to 12.5 trillion won (approximately 9 billion US dollars), of which 3.3 trillion won were spent solely on medical treatment.
-Furthermore, the resulting production-induced effects totaled an astonishing 22.8 trillion won (about 16 billion US dollars).
+According to estimates by the Korea Institute of Industrial Economics, the total expenditure on medical tourism by foreign patients and their accompanying personnel amounted to 12.5 trillion Korean won (approximately 9 billion US dollars), of which 3.3 trillion Korean won were spent solely on medical treatment.
+Furthermore, the resulting production-induced effects totaled an astonishing 22.8 trillion Korean won (about 16 billion US dollars).

 Economic structure characteristics: Medical expenditures account for only 26% of the total spending (3.3/12.5), which means that for every 1 yuan spent by foreign patients on medical treatment, they will also spend an additional 3 yuan on shopping, accommodation, dining, and other related activities.
 This composite consumption model of “medical treatment + tourism + shopping” is precisely the core logic behind South Korea’s government’s efforts to promote the “medical tourism” industry.